-Alternative 4.2 would consist of removal and offsite disposal of the waste asphalt material, asphalt/soil mixtures and all soils containing buried miscellaneous debris.
+Alternative 4.3 would consist of removal and offsite disposal of the waste asphalt material, asphalt/soil mixtures and soils containing buried miscellaneous debris.
 The materials would be removed to a permitted disposal facility.

-6.2.4.3 Alternative 4.3: Impacted Soil Capping
+6.2.4.3 Alternative 4.4: Covering Asphalt/Soil Mixtures

-Alternative 4.3 would consist of managing the asphalt, asphalt-containing soils and miscellaneous debris on site by re-grading and re-configuring these materials into more uniform berms along the east and north property lines.
-Miscellaneous debris currently existing on the surface would be removed from the site and disposed as solid waste at a permitted disposal facility.
-Large pieces (>2 ft diameter) of miscellaneous debris encountered in subsurface soils during re-grading would also be disposed offsite, with the exception of minor amounts of inert materials that would be considered "de minimis" quantities.
-The re-constructed berms would then be capped with 6-in of clean materials from the onsite aggregate stockpile area and 6-in. of clean imported topsoil, and then seeded with appropriate vegetation for stabilization.
+Alternative 4.4 would consist of managing the asphalt, asphalt-containing soils and miscellaneous debris on site by re-grading and re-configuring these materials into more uniform berms along the east and north property lines.
+Debris currently existing on the surface would be removed from the site and disposed as solid waste at a permitted disposal facility.
+Large pieces of debris encountered in subsurface soils during re-grading would also be disposed offsite, with the exception of minor amounts of inert materials that would be considered "de minimis" quantities.
+The re-constructed berms could then be covered with 6-in of clean soil material.
+The source of the cover materials could be from the clean, onsite aggregate stockpile or from an offsite location.
+The cover material could then be supplemented with six inches of topsoil which would be seeded with appropriate vegetation for stabilization.